Ficus Trees for Sale Online

 Water: Ficus trees prefer consistent watering throughout the growing season.
 Dry spells in the winter are perfectly acceptable.
-Make sure soil is just moist at all times but be sure to cut back the frequency of watering in the winter.
+Make sure the soil is just moist at all times but be sure to cut back the frequency of watering in the winter.

 Your ficus tree will likely lose a few leaves during the winter "dry" spell and it never hurts to mist the tree at any time of the year.
 Misting the leaves can provide additional moisture during dry spells, with less threat of root rot.